 As stated previously in the Impact Assessment, local officials within Clendenin initially estimated that \$4 million would be required to repair flood damage to this building and to reopen the 18 rental units vacated after the flood.
-Given the building's location, the extensive damage suffered to the first floor, the height of the flood waters of 2016 and the possibility of future flooding, in its final environmental review, the State will consider whether it is advisable to rebuild housing units on the first floor of this property.
-The ten units on the third floor of Riverview, however, will be completely rehabilitated.
-Any units rehabilitated and restored will primarily benefit the lowand moderate-income population and be considered for a location for additional senior housing needed in this community.
+Given the building's location, the extensive damage suffered to the first floor, the height of the flood waters of 2016 and the possibility of future flooding, the State has considered whether it is advisable to rebuild housing units on the first floor of this property.
+After further discussion with local officials, the State intends to restore the ten units on the third floor and relocate the first-floor units.
+Any units rehabilitated and restored will primarily benefit the low- and moderate-income population and be considered for a location for additional senior housing needed in this community.

 In addition to the need for affordable housing in Clendenin, there is also a community need for training and office space.
-Thus, the Restore Riverview Project will rehabilitate the first floor of the building to function as a training space and office space or residential units rehabilitated in full compliance with applicable standards for the rehabilitation of housing units located in a floodplain.
-Should the ultimate use of the first floor be for use other than housing, such use will require a tenant or owner to ensure that 51% of the jobs associated with the use of the first floor are held by low- and moderate-income persons.
+Thus, the Restore Riverview Project will rehabilitate the first floor of the building to function as training and office space.
+Such use will require a tenant or owner to ensure that 51% of the jobs associated with the use of the first floor are held by low- and moderate-income persons.
+Furthermore, additional property located in Clendenin will be acquired with the CDBG-DR funds to replace the eight first floor housing units.
+Various sites are currently being proposed by local officials and the program is working to choose a site that is located near the historic school and a cost effective option for the program.
 This comprehensive strategy will both restore much needed affordable rental units to Clendenin while also creating low- and moderate-income jobs for the community.